Opposition to the Russian Orthodox Church during the Russian Civil War: Rejection of miracles

 The Sretenskaia church at the Sennoi marketplace in Kiev had two gold-plated domes that had for been completely tarnished after many years.
-These domes experienced a similar renovations one day when light shone so brightly from the domes that it was at first thought to be on fire, and a huge crowd gathered to see it with an atmosphere of religious euphoria.
+These domes experienced similar renovations one day, when light shone so brightly from the domes that it was at first thought to be on fire, and a huge crowd gathered to see it with an atmosphere of religious euphoria.
 The light reportedly moved in patches around the dome for three days as they were progressively "renovated".
 The local communist newspaper then printed two articles, one of them signed by members of the Academy of Sciences, which stated that the phenomenon was caused by a rare air wave containing a peculiar electric discharge.
 A witness claimed it later became known that the GPU had forced the Academy to say this, and that there were other gold-plated things in the area that were not similarly renovated.
-Several months later the church was blown up.
+Several months later, the church was blown up.
 A similar event occurred at the church of the Holy Jordan, also in Kiev, which was also blown up soon afterward.